awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-compute-optimizer.md

 AWS Compute Optimizer is a service that analyzes the configuration and utilization metrics of your AWS resources\.
 Resource examples include Amazon Elastic Compute Cloud \(Amazon EC2\) instances and Auto Scaling groups\.
 Compute Optimizer reports whether your resources are optimal and generates optimization recommendations to reduce the cost and improve the performance of your workloads\.
 For more information about Compute Optimizer, see the [AWS Compute Optimizer User Guide](https://docs.aws.amazon.com/compute-optimizer/latest/ug/what-is.html)\.

-Use the following information to help you to help you integrate AWS Compute Optimizer with AWS Organizations\.
+Use the following information to help you integrate AWS Compute Optimizer with AWS Organizations\.